Skip to content

 -

 For those with gas stove tops, turn the flame on medium and put one flour tortilla directly on the burner grate.
-Flip it often looking for charring.
+Flip it often, looking for charring.
 You want to see even browning and have the tortilla warmed through with just a little texture to the tortilla.
-It should still be able to bend into a taco, but have little patches of crispy edges and be hot to touch.
+It should still be able to bend into a taco, but have little patches of crispy edges and be hot to the touch.
 While still hot, put your cheese on the tortilla to let it melt.
 If you don't have a gas stove top, again, use your broiler to roast the tortillas lightly.
-Flip them often just like on the gas burner.
-Don't let them get over toasted.
+Flip them often, just like on the gas burner.
+Don't let them get over-toasted.

 -